mydobie/simple-react-redux-app/GETTING_STARTED/Visual_Studio_Code/README.md

 The above steps will install all the pieces, but VSC needs to be told to use Prettier to reformat on save.

-1. Open any `.jsx` file
+1. Open any `.tsx` file
 1. Press `command` + `shift` + `p`
 1. Select `Format Document`
 1. Click on the `Configure` button
 1. Select `Prettier ...`

-Now when you make a change and save any `.jsx` fileRepeat the above process for other file types including `.js` and `.html` files.
+Now when you make a change and save any `.tsx` fileRepeat the above process for other file types including `.ts` and `.html` files.

 ---